This post may contain affiliate links. Please read our disclosure policy.

 Nutrition information is automatically calculated, so should only be used as an approximation.

-Thank you so much for your comment!
-Glad you all enjoyed the recipe 🙂
+Thank you for your comment, Kimberly.
+Glad you liked it! 🙂